Fish Tacos with Cilantro Lime Sauce

 2 tablespoons chopped cilantro

-For the Fish: In a small bowl stir the cayenne and paprika together.
+In a small bowl stir the cayenne and paprika together.
 Cut the white fish fillets into about 4 strips per fillet and season with cayenne/paprika mixture, salt and pepper.
-Place the strips on a lightly oiled baking sheet and bake until fish slakes easily, about 8 minutes.
+Heat a medium sauté pan over medium heat, add the olive oil and heat through.